albertoalcolea/simplecolor/README.md

 # simplecolors

-Yet another Python library for simplifying your life when working with ANSI colors in the terminal.
+Simple and easily-disableable dependency-free library for simplifying your life when working with ANSI colors in the terminal.

-Simple and easily disableable, without dozens of options, methods and combinations.
+Without dozens of options, methods and combinations.
 Coloring the terminal should be a simple task.

-Supports basic colors, bright colors, 256 ANSI colors, true colors and most of the text modifiers.
+Supports basic colors, bright colors, 256 ANSI colors, true colors and most of the ANSI text modifiers.

 ## Motivation